 FOR YOUR INFORMATION.
 ESC-Panelen is a Swedish website regarding the Eurovision Song Contest (ESC), the Swedish national Eurovision selection Melodifestivalen and other countries’ national selections for the ESC.
 We rate & monitor everything related to Eurovision Song Contest, during the year.

 How it all started

-The project was founded in January 2009 by the writer Robert (or Robban as he calls himself here).
-He created ESC-Panelen as a blog (nowadays it’s a website) with his two best friends, on the occasion of theirs great interest in Melodifestivalen and the Eurovision Song Contest.
+The project started in January 2009 as a blog by the writer Robert (or Robban as he calls himself here) and his two best friends, on the occasion of theirs great interest in Melodifestivalen and the Eurovision Song Contest.
 After the 2009 season they decided to continue the Eurovision journey and so has the story continued every year since.
 ESC-Panelen, as project, takes place all year round, only cause we love Eurovision so much!
 Don’t you agree on that?

-Today, ESC-Panelen consists of six people in different ages and with different preferences in music taste, but with a common interest to follow and write about the Eurovision Song Contest and all the national selections, including the Swedish selection in Melodifestivalen.
+Today, ESC-Panelen consists of seven people in different ages and preferences in music taste, but with a common interest to follow and talk about the Eurovision Song Contest and all the national selections, including the Swedish selection Melodifestivalen.

 If you want to know more about what we have done during the years, please check the storylines (NB: It’s all written in Swedish).

 …or perhaps you want to leave hints?
 You are more than welcome to talk Eurovision with us!
 To take part in the debate, please make a comment on any page or article.
 If you don’t want to make a comment here, you can also find us on Facebook, Twitter, Instagram and YouTube.